Fair Assortment Planning: Model

 \subsection{Fairness Notions}

-The platform is also interested in providing a fair marketplace for all of the items on the platform.
-In particular, the platform would like to ensure that any two items with similar quality (which will be defined shortly) receive a fair allocation of \emph{outcomes}.

-We let $O_i(S)$ denote the \emph{outcome} received by item $i$ upon offering set $S$ and, with a slight abuse of notation, let $O_i = \sum_{S:i \in S}O_i(S)p(S)$ be the expected outcome of item $i$, where the outcome of item under set $S$ takes the following general form:
+The platform aims to create a fair marketplace for all items, ensuring equitable allocation of outcomes among items.
+Let $p(S)$ represent the probability that the platform offers set $S$ with $S \subseteq [n]$ and $|S| \leq K$. {We let $O_i(S)$ be the \emph{outcome} received by item $i$ upon offering a set $S$, and, with a slight abuse of notation, let $O_i = \sum_{i \in S} O_i(S)p(S)$ be the expected outcome received by item $i$ given the platform's assortment planning decision $\{p(S)\}_{S:|S|\leq K}$.
+Given set $S$, let the outcome of item $i \in S$ take the following generic form:

-for some $a_i, b_i \geq 0$.
-In the following, we discuss some special cases of outcomes that fit Equation \eqref{eqn:outcome}.
-Our definition of outcome gives us the flexibility to consider any of the following metrics or any weighted combinations of them as the outcome of item $i$.